hypothesis/publisher-account-test-site/README.md

 1. Go to [http://localhost:5050](http://localhost:5050) to view the example page.
-2. Enter a username and click "Sign up" to register an account on the Hypothesis service, associated with your publisher account.
+2. Enter a username and click "Sign up" to create an account on the publisher site.
-3. Click "Login" to log
-in to the example site.
+The first time you log in with a particular username, a corresponding account will be created on the Hypothesis service.

 After logging in, you can annotate content in the article by selecting text and clicking the "Annotate" or "Highlight" buttons that appear.